Alcoa accused of not ‘putting up a fight’ to save Ferndale aluminum plant as plans to curtail operations move ahead

 Possible solutions, he said, include framing the issue as a “national security threat” to the U.S. as domestic production wanes and companies here become overly dependent on cheaper Chinese aluminum.

-To combat those trends, he proposes Trump increase aluminum tariffs on China.
+To combat those trends, he proposes President Donald Trump increase aluminum tariffs on China.

 Solomon also suggested that a “modernization campaign” for the smelter be revived.
 The campaign had sought $100 million in capital improvement funding over two years from government and other sources but was abandoned by Alcoa shortly before the company announced its curtailment plans.